rocky-linux/documentation/docs/books/learning_ansible/05-deployments.md

 ****

 Ansistrano is an Ansible role to easily deploy PHP, Python, etc. applications.
-It is based on the functionality of [Capistrano](http://capistranorb.com/)
+It is based on the functionality of [Capistrano](http://capistranorb.com/).

 ## Introduction

-Ansistrano requires to run:
+Ansistrano requires the following to run:

 * Ansible on the deployment machine,
 * `rsync` or `git` on the client machine.